 With all precincts reporting, Maloney has 55.5 percent of the vote, followed by O'Donnell with 44.5 percent.

 Maloney has represented the district in the House since 2013.

-Democrats have gained a majority in the House, with 233 seats in the next Congress.
-In New York, 25 of 27 House seats have been decided; two switched hands, all going to Democrats.
+Democrats have gained a majority in the House, with 235 seats in the next Congress.
+All of New York's House seats have been decided; three switched hands, all going to Democrats.

 The district went for Democrat Hillary Clinton in 2016 by a margin of two points.
 Clinton won New York by 22.5 points.

 Data is from the Associated Press.
 This story may be updated if more information becomes available.
 It is powered by Heliograf, The Post's artificial intelligence system.